Welcome to RTHS

 Featured Article

 The RTHS Facebook page continues to add new posts daily (Monday to Friday).
-A sampling of posts in May include:
+A sampling of recent posts include:

 • The Presence of the Past in Rideau Township: